radu-ovidiu/ZF2-Skeleton/README.md

 # ZF2-Skeleton
-Zend Framework 2 / Skeleton (Stable)
+Zend Framework 2 / Skeleton

-This is a full skeleton of ZF2 for quick-start Projects using ZF2.
+This is a full skeleton of ZF2 for quick-start ZF2 Projects.

 PHP, server-side:
 * Zend Framework 2 (latest, stable)